author image

 • Scalability and cost flexibility are primary drivers of adoption

-• Governance and data architecture remain critical success factors
+• Governance, AI in cloud security, and data architecture remain critical success factors

 • Not all AI workloads benefit equally from cloud deployment